gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

     sudo -i
     ```

-1. Edit `/etc/gitlab/gitlab.rb` to reflect its new status as primary.
+1. Edit `/etc/gitlab/gitlab.rb` to reflect its new status as primary by

-    Remove the following line:
+   removing the following line:

     ```ruby
     ## REMOVE THIS LINE